nicholas-leonard/slides/torch7.md

 .center[![](https://raw.githubusercontent.com/nicholas-leonard/slides/master/mlp.png)]

-An MLP is a stack of parameterized non-linear layers :
+An MLP is a stack of non-linear layers :

  * each layer is an affine transform (`Linear`) followed by a transfer function (`Tanh`, `ReLU`, `SoftMax`) ;
  * parameters (`weight`, `bias`) are found in the `Linear` module ;